 Why is methanol the favoured middle ground when it comes to high performing motors, especially of the supercharged variety?
-Greg Gower is the crew chief on Craig Glassby's formerly world record holding alcohol funny car.
-He said there are several reasons racers favour alcohol (of the fuel variety) and we got him to explain in some of what racers should think about in considering methanol as a fuel.
+Greg Gower is the crew chief on Craig Glassby’s formerly world record holding alcohol funny car.
+He said there are several reasons racers favour alcohol (of the fuel variety) and we got him to explain what racers should think about in considering methanol as a fuel.

 “Methanol has a strong cooling effect on the air coming into the engine, so if you can keep the intake temperatures down you can run a lot of compression and a lot of boost,” he said.
 “It also carries some oxygen which you don’t get with petrol or gasoline, but no where near as much as nitro.

 “A secondary effect we get on these blown engines is that some of the excess fuel we use cools the combustion chamber and valves, which also suppresses detonation.
 Because we run constant flow injection, fuel builds up behind the intake valve when it’s closed.
 On the Hemi engine, the valves are close together and directly across from one another, so during valve overlap a slug of air moves through the chamber and out the exhaust, and it carries a lot of that fuel buildup with it.